se-edu/learningresources/contents/java/Spring.md

 ### Benefit 1: Modularity

-Spring provides different modules to achieve different services and functionality for development of application.
+Spring provides different modules to achieve different services and functionality for application development.
 These modules are designed in such a way that no module is dependent on the others, except the Spring core module.
 Thus, we can optionally include one or more Spring projects depending on the need.
 This makes Spring lightweight and require less configuration.